-At the first opportunity, take your gear to a swimming pool or the beach with a couple of buddies to act as lifeguards, and find out first hand exactly how easy it is to float and to remove your boots.
+At the first opportunity, take your gear to a swimming pool or the beach with a couple of buddies to act as lifeguards.
+Then find out first hand exactly how easy it is to float and to remove your boots.
 It is fun, and it could save your life someday.
-MS. # 2008

-Figure 5.-Air trapped in chest waders and clothing causes you to float like a log.
-Figure 6.-Floating and breathing effortlessly with air trapped in chest waders and clothing.
+Fig. 6 - Floating and breathing effortlessly with air trapped in chest waders and clothing.